Grant Gee is an award-winning director and filmmaker.

 Grant’s latest film project, Intermission, is based on the life of Jazz pianist Bill Evans.
 Intermission is currently in development with Hot Property Films and has recently received funding from the Irish Film Board.

-Grant’s documentary The True History of the 100 Mile City is currently showing at The Design Museum, as part of acclaimed British architect Peter Barber’s exhibition.
+Grant’s documentary The True History of the 100 Mile City is showed at The Design Museum earlier this year as part of acclaimed British architect Peter Barber’s exhibition.

-Grant regularly collaborates with theatre director Katie Mitchell, most recently on La Maladie de La Mort, which showed at The Barbican.
+Grant regularly collaborates with theatre director Katie Mitchell, most recently on Orlando at the Schaubühne Berlin, coming to The Barbican in 2020.

 Innocence of Memories, based on Orhan Pamuk’s novel of the same name, premiered at Venice 2015, where it was an official selection.